-Welcome to the next instalment in a series of Dalek customs showcases, this will essentially be a tour through my collection of custom-made Classic Series Daleks that have been custom painted.
-Today’s feature includes a tour of my collection of 1960s-era Dalek customs.
+Welcome to the next instalment in this series of Dalek customs showcases, a tour through my collection of custom-painted Classic Series Daleks.
+Moving on from the inmates of the Dalek Asylum, this feature includes a tour of my collection of 1960s-era Dalek customs.
 All of these customs are made by me unless stated otherwise in the description.

 Classic 1960s Dalek Figure from The Daleks:

 This first figure may seem like an odd choice for a custom, since Dead Planet Daleks exist as a standard figure.
 However, their most common appearance is in the Dalek Collector Set #1, which is now a very rare box set – the asking price for them has rocketed to over £50, in some places as high as £100.
-Since not everyone has that kind of money, it makes much more sense to buy a Dalek Collector Set #2, re-base the Dalek Saucer Commander and use silver Humbrol paint to complete the detail, and that’s exactly what I did here.
+Since not everyone has that kind of money, it made more sense to me to buy a Dalek Collector Set #2, re-base the Dalek Saucer Commander and use silver Humbrol paint to complete the detail, so that is exactly what I did.
 Unlike my Asylum variant, this Dalek does not feature a ‘mutant reveal’, but it looks like the genuine article and that is really all you can ask for in a custom.

 Dalek Saucer Commander and Dalek Supreme Figures from The Dalek Invasion of Earth: